ashishbaghudana/question_classification/README.md

 What time does the train arrive from Bangalore? when
 Enter question:
-Why was Jon Snow contemptuously murdered by the Night's Watch? unknown
+Why was Jon Snow contemptuously murdered by the Night\'s Watch? unknown
 Enter question:
 When will the clock strive twelve?